 Everybody loves a party, and everybody loves to hear exotic stories and support friends & family.
 We highly recommend every volunteer to organize at least one party with a purpose (you can organize as many as you like - at home, at work, sports club, etc.).
 Attached is a recommended template.
-We can support your efforts by providing printable materials (photo's (a movie is in the making), flyers, and a letter stating your cause is genuine).
-Do let us know if you need support in this.
+We can support your efforts by providing printable materials (photos, flyers, and a letter stating your cause is genuine).
+Please let us know if you need support with this.

 Prof. Mohamed Janabi (CEO of JKCI)